C. Gordon Fullerton: Research test pilot career

-Fullerton served as project pilot on the NASA/Convair 990 aircraft which has been modified as a Landing Systems Research Aircraft to test Space Shuttle landing gear components.
+Fullerton served as project pilot on the NASA/Convair 990 aircraft, which had been modified as a Landing Systems Research Aircraft to test Space Shuttle landing gear components.
 Additionally, Fullerton was also project pilot on F-18 Systems Research Aircraft, a test bed to develop new flight control actuators, fiber optic control systems, and other advanced aircraft technology.

-As the project pilot on the Propulsion Controlled Aircraft program, he successfully landed an F-15 and an MD-11 with all control surfaces fixed, using only engine thrust modulation for control.
+As the project pilot on the Propulsion Controlled Aircraft program, Fullerton successfully landed an F-15 and an MD-11 with all control surfaces fixed, using only engine thrust modulation for control.

-In addition to these activities, Fullerton was a project pilot on a number of other research programs at Dryden.
+In addition to these activities, Fullerton served as a project pilot on several other research programs at Dryden.
 Among them were the C-140 Jetstar Laminar Flow Control, F-111 Mission Adaptive Wing, F-14 Variable Sweep Flow Transition, Space Shuttle orbiter drag chute and F-111 crew module parachute tests with the B-52, and X-29 vortex flow control.
 As project pilot on the B-52 launch aircraft, Fullerton was involved in tests to develop a new F-111 crew module recovery system.
 He also flew the B-52 for the first six mid-air launchings of the commercially developed Pegasus space vehicle.

 Fullerton was one of two NASA pilots who flew the Russian-built Tu-144LL supersonic aircraft used in a joint high speed research program.

 With over 16,000 hours of flying time, Fullerton piloted 135 different types of aircraft, including full qualification in the T-33, T-34, T-37, T-39, F-86, F-101, F-106, F-111, F-14, X-29, KC-135, C-140, and B-47.
 After joining Dryden as a research pilot, Fullerton piloted nearly all the research and support aircraft flown at the facility, including the T-38, F-18, F-15, B-52, NASA/Convair 990, 747 Shuttle Carrier Aircraft, and the DC-8.